yunijeong5/MeetU/README.md

 ## Functionality
 - Create profile with email and password.
 - Create a new event
-- Users can add their availabilities and vote for the location they want to meet.
+- Users can add their availabilities and vote for the location they want to meet at.
 - Show times with the most overlap (color coded)

 - Private/public events: e.g. Only UMass emails can schedule an event